RossKeen/Boardgame-Backend-Project/README.md

 These files should be automatically added to `.gitignore`

 If you are unsure, there is a file called `.env-example` which gives an example of how your files should look.

-### Seeding

-To run the seeding script, enter `npm run seed` on the command line.
-This will seed your local database with the development data.

-The test database will be automatically seeded whenever tests are run.

-### Testing

-To run tests, enter `npm test` on the command line.
-This will seed the test data and run the test suite every time it is run.

-If you wish only to view the tests related to the `app.js`, enter `npm test app.js` instead.

 ## Minimum Requirements